agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 I personally tend towards #3, because the Movies is already an annoying game mechanic as the player can only go once a week and can miss a critical movie and have to wait very long.
 Maybe making the snack selection less of a RNG-fest will make this more pleasant.

-So, in this case, we will replace the method with an alternate version, that does that!
+So, in this case, I will replace the method with an alternate version, that does that!

 #### Preparing the patch - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/89d2b76c3e969718fcac056cdf2b2047a3ed03a5)

 First, the skeleton of the patch.
-Note that this method is different from the previous one, as it is static, it has a return value, and we intend on fully replacing it instead of simply prefixing it.
+Note that this method is different from the previous one, as it is static, it has a return value, and I intend on fully replacing it instead of simply prefixing it.

 ![image](https://i.imgur.com/RMZNyBh.png)